-The pre-purchase inspection is an essential part of any used aircraft transaction.
-When you consider to buy an aircraft it makes sense to include some of the Pre-purchase inspection (PPI) (initial aircraft logs, maintenance tracking sheet) during the preparation of a short list.
+The pre purchase inspection is an essential part of any used aircraft transaction.
+When you consider to buy an aircraft it makes sense to include some of the Pre purchase inspection tasks (PPI) (initial aircraft logs, maintenance tracking sheet) during the preparation of a short list.
 Before you perform the in-depth inspections you would like to get an rough status about the aircraft you like to add to your shortlist.

 If the choise for an aircraft is made a Letter of Intent will be set-up and the scope of the PPI will be clearly defined.
 Also the selection of a neutral maintenance facility will be made.
 The maintenance facility selected must not have an pre-existing relationship with the seller.
 This to avoid a conflict of interest.
 It is very important that the independent facility is able to demonstrate experience with the aircraft type being inspected.